bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-1-intro-algorithms.rst

 |CodingEx| **Coding Exercise: Compile Time Error 3**

-Click on the |runbutton| button below to try and run the following code.
+Click on the run button below to try and run the following code.
 What is wrong this time?
 The first error message will probably point you directly at the problem.
 But after you fix that you’ll probably get a `new` error!
 That happens sometimes because the compiler can’t even detect the second error until the